 On average you would get $62,000 back when you sell, for a recouped cost of 69%.

-There are good and terrible ways to remodel and upgrade your house when you take out a HELOC or a home equity loan, in terms of return on investment.
+There are good and terrible ways to remodel and upgrade your house when you take out a line of credit or a fixed 2nd mortgage, in terms of return on investment.
 Again, home equity interest rates continue to be advertised near record lows on home remodel loans.
 Look for the best HELOC rates now.
 We strongly recommend that you choose some of the above options to get the most out of your money when tapping your equity.